gbrei/tibbrykitchencollection/pages/about.md

 Some of the recipe cards are hand-written and others are typed up.
 As more cards get handwritten, the collection will be updated.
 The goal of the collection is to eventually include all of the recipes that have been tested and determined to be delicious.

-{% include feature/image.html objectid="/objects/cutefood1.png" width="20" %}
+{% include feature/image.html objectid="/objects/cutefood1.png" width="20" caption="Happy Friends & Family" %}